Alton F.C.: Merged club

-In 1991 Alton Town merged with fellow Hampshire League Division One club Bass Alton.
+In 1991 Alton Town merged with fellow Hampshire League Division One club Bass (Alton).
 The new club was initially known as Alton Town Bass, before becoming Bass Alton Town the following season.
 In 1998 they were renamed Alton Town, and were Division One champions in 1998–99.
 Division One was renamed the Premier Division at the end of the season and Alton were Premier Division champions in 2001–02, earning promotion to the Wessex League.
 When the league gained a second division in 2004 they were placed in Division One, which was renamed the Premier Division in 2006.

 Alton were transferred to the Premier Division of the Combined Counties League in 2013, but finished in the relegation zone in their first season in the division, resulting in relegation to Division One.
 In 2015 they were transferred back to the Wessex League, rejoining Division One.
-They were renamed Alton Football Club in 2016.
+They were renamed Alton Football Club in 2016, when they absorbed Alton United Youth.
 In 2021 the club were promoted to the Premier Division based on their results in the abandoned 2019–20 and 2020–21 seasons.
+At the end of the 2021–22 season, they were transferred to the Premier Division South of the Combined Counties League.